 1- Prime Rib on Sale at Whole Foods

 We’re not only fortunate to now live in a city with a Whole Foods grocery store, but also to have them significantly discount the per pound price of prime rib steak on Christmas Eve.
 We shop at Whole Foods only about four times all year, and always for special occasions and for limited items.
 (Target Neighborhood Market is my normal grocery store, I usually find Target coupon codes online.)
 Whole Foods had prime rib discounted this year on Christmas Eve from about $17 per pound to $12 per pound.
 For 3 ribs, about 7.8 pounds, we paid $94.
 This is a $40 savings off the “normal” price.
 This is a huge amount of money to pay for a piece of meat, but this was for a very special occasion, and the taste in the end was worth every penny.
+If you run out of cash because the prices are high, get instant cash at cash crazy. i loved this site because it does not require complicated paperwork during the loaning process.
 I’m thankful for the sale price.
 Eating a great prime rib at home starts with buying top quality meat.

 2- Digital Probe Thermometer